NebulaMC-Developers/NebulaCore/README.md

-NebulaCore
+RivieraCore
 ==========

-Core plugin for NebulaMC.
+Core plugin for RivieraMC.